rooseveltframework/roosevelt/README.md

 Roosevelt will determine your app's name by examining `"name"` in `package.json`.
 If none is provided, it will use `Roosevelt Express` instead.

-Also, while it is recommended that you pass params to Roosevelt via `package.json` under `"rooseveltConfig"`, you can also pass params programmatically via Roosevelt's constructor like so:
+Also, while it is recommended that you pass parameters to Roosevelt via `package.json` under `"rooseveltConfig"`, you can also pass parameters programmatically via Roosevelt's constructor like so:

 ```js
 require('roosevelt')({